 Soft drinks represent a threat to people with a sleep apnea diagnosis.
 Too much sugar in your body causes inflammation.
-Sleep apnea is made worse by inflammation in 80% of sleep apnea cases, because these are due to air being blocked from reaching the lungs by obstacles in your respiratory system which interfere with your breathing patterns.
+Sleep apnea is made worse by inflammation in 80% of sleep apnea cases because these are due to air being blocked from reaching the lungs by obstacles in your respiratory system which interfere with your breathing patterns.

 Conclusion (and Motivational Tips)

 A grand majority of sleep apnea cases are a result of blockages in the upper airways.
 This means that most cases are mechanical, and not permanent.
-Sleep apnea is a serious condition, but a diagnosis doesn't have to last you your whole life.
+Sleep apnea is a serious condition, but a diagnosis doesn't have to ruin your quality of life.
 There is something you can do about it!